Kim Jong-kook: Personal life

 Kim speaks both Korean and English.

-He is the uncle of singer Soya and is close friends with Jang Hyuk, Cha Tae-hyun, Hong Kyung-min and Hong Kyung-in.
+He is close friends with Jang Hyuk, Cha Tae-hyun, Hong Kyung-min and Hong Kyung-in.
 The group is known as the "Dragon Brothers" for being born in 1976, the Year of the Dragon.

 In 2010, Kim underwent lumbar microdiscectomy surgery for a herniated disk.
 His back issues also influenced his decision to serve as a public service worker rather than as an active-duty soldier during his mandatory military enlistment, a topic he discussed on the talk show Healing Camp in 2015.

 In 2019, his hernia surgery was documented on My Little Old Boy.

+Family

+Kim's father was a career soldier who was later recognized as a person of national merit.
+This status could have allowed one of his sons to complete only six months of supplementary service; however, his father reportedly delayed applying for recognition until both sons had completed their military obligations.

+Kim has an older brother, Kim Jong-myung, who is a plastic surgeon.
+His brother reportedly completed his military obligation as a military doctor.

+Kim's mother, Jo Hye-seon, joined the studio panel of the SBS television programme My Little Old Boy when Kim became a regular cast member on February 25, 2018.
+She temporarily stopped appearing in April 2022 because of health problems and returned to the programme in February 2023.
+She subsequently left the programme following Kim's marriage in September 2025.

+Singer Soya is Kim's first cousin once removed.
+Kim publicly introduced Soya as his niece during a concert on April 24, 2010.

+Military service

+On June 17, 1996, Kim received a Grade 4 classification during his military physical examination because of a herniated disc, assigning him to supplementary service as a public service worker.
+He began his service on March 30, 2006 and worked at the Hyochang Comprehensive Social Welfare Center in Yongsan District, Seoul.
+He was discharged from service on May 23, 2008.

 Marriage

 On August 18, 2025, Kim announced in a handwritten letter on his fan cafe Papitus that he would marry his non-celebrity girlfriend.
 He wed on September 5 at J Hotel in Gangnam, Seoul, in a private ceremony attended by family, friends, and colleagues.

+On the 300th episode of KBS 2's Problem Child in the House, Kim revealed that he and his non-celebrity wife were close friends before they got married.